 A lifelong resident of Cuyahoga County, Representative Tom Patton grew up as one of nine kids on the near west side of Cleveland.
 The son of a Cleveland police officer and the father of a Cleveland Heights police officer who tragically died in the line of duty, Representative Patton has taken up many legislative initiatives pertaining to police, firefighters, and first responders.
 Previously serving as a state representative and then as a state senator, he returned to the Ohio House in 2016 to serve the 7th House District as the Majority Whip and in 2019 began his second consecutive term.
-He is now currently serving his third term as state representative.
+He is now currently serving his fourth term as state representative.
 Though his legislative responsibilities in Columbus have grown over the years, for Representative Patton, community and family come first.

 Representative Patton served in the Senate since 2008, and for the 131st General Assembly, Patton was selected to serve as the Majority Floor Leader.
 He served as the Vice Chairman of the Senate Transportation, Commerce and Labor Committee, and was a member of multiple other committees including Finance.
 In addition to his standing committees, Representative Patton also served as co-chair of the Ohio Senate Autism Caucus, and as a member of the Ohio Athletic Commission, the ODOT Transportation Futures Steering Committee, the Ohio Turnpike Commission, and the Legislative Service Commission.

 In his effort to attract and retain good jobs in the Cleveland area, Representative Patton has worked to expand access to higher education, invest in high-tech research and development, and lower taxes.
 He has supported income tax cuts for Ohioans and small business tax cuts, measures that have been included in the state's biennial budget.